Dr. Weiniger on AARP Prime Time

 “Most people are shocked [by their posture picture] where they believe themselves to be standing straight, and they see their head jutting forward like a tortoise or their upper back rounded like their grandmother’s.”

-You download the free PostureZone posture assessment app from iTunes to snap a posture picture with more detailed analysis of your posture, plus how to find a Posture Specialist to help you improve.
+You download the free PostureZone posture assessment app for android or iphone / ipad to snap a posture picture with more detailed analysis of your posture, plus how to find a Posture Specialist to help you improve.

 AARP: INTRO – “Is your posture good – or bad?”
 Chiropractor Dr. Steven Weiniger says that question should be phrased differently.